 - Use SQL queries inside panels

-π Optional Extras
+🛠 Optional Extras

-- π Secure with SSL if connecting over network
+- 🔒 Secure with SSL if connecting over network

-- π Install TimescaleDB if you’re using time-series extensions
+- 📆 Install TimescaleDB if you’re using time-series extensions

-- π Use Views or Materialized Views to simplify Grafana queries
+- 📚 Use Views or Materialized Views to simplify Grafana queries

 To duplicate a Linux service that reads from a serial (COM) port on Windows, follow this step-by-step guide.
-Windows doesn’t use systemd
+Windows doesn’t use systemd or ttyUSB devices like Linux, but you can achieve equivalent behavior using Python or a Windows service with tools like nssm (Non-Sucking Service Manager).

-β Step-by-Step: Duplicating a Linux Serial Port Service on Windows
+✅ Step-by-Step: Duplicating a Linux Serial Port Service on Windows

-π§© Step 1: Understand the Original Linux Service
+🧩 Step 1: Understand the Original Linux Service

 On Linux, you may have had: